 The Word says that God will supply all our needs (Philippians 4:19).
-On rough days, it is easy to grumble about very small, trivial things.
-A short thanksgiving prayer can shift a believer’s attitude from grumbling to appreciation!
+On rough days, it is easy to grumble about small, trivial things.
+However, a short thanksgiving prayer can shift a believer’s attitude from grumbling to appreciation!

-Dear Lord, I want to say thank You for the way You have supplied my needs and the needs of my family.
-We woke up in a home this morning in a warm and well rested.
-And we have access to clean drinking water, have plenty of food to eat, and a safe home to stay in.
+Dear Lord, I want to thank You for how you have supplied my needs and my family’s needs.
+We woke up in a home this morning warm and well-rested.
+And we have access to clean drinking water, plenty of food to eat, and a safe home to stay in.
 We have clothing and shoes that keep us comfortable and dry.
 What You have provided is more than sufficient.
 Please help me to remember that my resources are Yours and help me to be a blessing to others!
 Amen.

-It is easy to forget that God watches over His children each and every day.
+It is easy to forget that God watches over His children every day.
 Think about when a careless driver swerves across a lane but doesn’t hit the cars in oncoming traffic.
 When things like this happen, Christians shouldn’t take it for granted that something worse could’ve happened.
 But don’t wait until a close call!
-Remember to thank God for his protection and presence (Deuteronomy 31:6).
+Instead, thank God for his protection and presence (Deuteronomy 31:6).

-God, I recognize that You have put a hedge of protection around my family and I. Thank You for watching over us when we are vulnerable (asleep), driving / traveling, and going about our daily activities.
-I know that Your angels (Matthew 18:10, Psalm 91:11) are watching over us always.
+God, I recognize that You have put a hedge of protection around my family and me.
+Thank You for watching over us when we are vulnerable (asleep), driving / traveling, and going about our daily activities.
+I know that Your angels (Matthew 18:10, Psalm 91:11) always watch over us.
 Amen.

-God designed His children to be part of community, of the Body of Christ (1 Corinthians 12:12-30).
+God designed His children to be part of the community of the Body of Christ (1 Corinthians 12:12-30).
 The first community that individuals belong to is family.
-(A family can be created through relationships close friends.)
-Christians belong to a community in the local church which exists to support and strengthen it’s members.
-It’s important to appreciate the people in our families and churches.
+(A family can be created through relationships with close friends.)
+Christians belong to a community in the local church that exists to support and strengthen its members.
+It’s essential to appreciate the people in our families and churches.